executors/executors/explanatory.md

 customization points `post` and `defer`.
 In such a situation, all three of these customization points have different semantics.

+\textcolor{red}{TODO:} Perhaps speculate about alternative approaches to blocking guarantees which would not suffer from the above problems

 ### The Customization Points Provided by Our Design

 Combining these properties results in customization points with names like